phette23/summon-broken-links/data/2024-11-unpaywall-ebooks-readme.md

 | Paywalled | 5 | 3.52% |
 | Clarivate ad | 3 | 2.11% |

+The most common problem was that links went only to some portion of frontmatter (title page, colophon, table of contents, preface, etc.) but not the complete work.
+Three links went to the exact same advertisement for a Clarivate demand-driven acquisition product, completed unrelated to the record.
 The worst link, though, lead to a domain that's since been taken over by a gambling site.